planetruby/gems/_drafts/local_time.md

 This UI pattern has become a mainstay in nearly every web application and `local_time` is always one of the first gems I add to a Rails project.

-**Note:** While this gem is old (released in 2013) and infrequently updated.
-Don't be scared off thinking that this project is abandoned -- it's simply "done" and works great.
+**Note:** While this gem is old (released in 2013) and infrequently updated, don't be scared off thinking that this project is abandoned -- it's simply "done" and works great.

 ## Find Out More